-- Consume a daily carbohydrate intake of four to five grams of carbohydrates per pound of body weight (nine to 10 grams/kg).
+- Consume four to five grams of carbohydrates per pound of body weight daily (nine to 10 grams/kg).

 - Eat regularly scheduled meals (four to five nutritionally well-balanced meals).

-- Avoid sick people and large crowds, wash your hands regularly and get a flu shot to help avoid infections.
+- Avoid sick people and large crowds, wash your hands regularly and get a flu shot to avoid infection.

 - Check your weight before and after each practice session.

-- Drink fluids on a regular schedule before, during and after exercise (start drinking fluids immediately after practice).
+- Drink fluids on a regular schedule before, during and after exercise, drinking fluids immediately after practice.
 Avoid caffeinated drinks.